-Like when I asked a new colleague to help me spread the word about WRITE YOURSELF OUT, the 12-month mentorship program and community I'm launching for LGBTQ+ writers—and I stumbled a bit when she asked me to articulate exactly why I'm doing the work I'm doing.
+Like when I asked a new colleague to help me spread the word about WRITE YOURSELF OUT, the mentorship and community I'm launching for LGBTQ+ writers—and I stumbled a bit when she asked me to articulate exactly why I'm doing the work I'm doing.

 It took me a while to find the right words to describe why I've chosen to spend this chapter of my life helping queer writers raise their voices and write their stories.

 But when I found those words to express how much this calling means to me, I smiled because it feels damn good to live out loud and show up fully as myself.

 Hidden inside metaphorical closets in every corner of this country are throngs of people longing to live more authentically.

 LGBTQ+ folx crushed by oppressive religious institutions; women at midlife who have deferred their own dreams; empty nesters who have stayed in unhappy marriages “for the kids”—all desperate to feel alive but terrified to leave the safety of the known.
 All recognizing they have “one wild and precious life” but asking if the cost of being themselves is too high.